-- Strength in developing the case for support and strategic, complex, and innovative fundraising and alumni engagement plans, and executing against those plans to achieve goals and objectives.
-Experience working directly with the most senior levels of an organization.
+- Strength in developing the case for support and strategic, complex, and innovative fundraising plans, and executing against those plans to achieve goals and objectives.

-- Demonstrated ability to strategically move individuals and institutions across the spectrum of prospect development; preference for candidates with a history of securing seven and eight-figure gifts, including cultivation through solicitation and stewardship.
-Experience working with annual giving strategies for grooming the next generation of annual leadership and major gift donors.
+- A history of securing six and seven-figure gifts or more, including cultivation through solicitation and stewardship, as well as experience working with annual giving strategies for grooming the next generation of annual leadership and major gift donors.

-- Demonstrated ability in planning and executing strategic communications to complement advancement initiatives and achieve goals.
+- Demonstrated ability in planning and executing strategic communications to complement philanthropic initiatives and achieve goals.

-- The ability to extract and analyze data to make effective, efficient decisions about prospect/constituency engagement strategy and process.
+- Working knowledge of sophisticated, integrated information systems and the ability to extract and analyze data to make effective, efficient decisions about prospect/constituency engagement strategy and process.